wp-plugins/si-contact-form/readme.txt

 http://www.fastsecurecontactform.com/how-to-update-translation

-= This contact form sends email with UTF-8 character encoding for US and International character support. =

-English-language users will experience little to no impact.
-Any non-English questions or messages submitted will have unicode character encoding so that when you receive the email, the language will still be viewable.

-If you receive an email with international characters and the characters look garbled with symbols and strange characters, your email program may need to be set as follows:

-How to set incoming messages character encoding to Unicode(UTF-8) in various mail clients:

-Evolution:
-View > Character Encoding > Unicode

-Outlook Express 6, Windows Mail:
-Please check "Tools->Options->Read->International Settings".
-Un-check "Use default encoding format for all incoming messages" Now select "View->Encoding", select "Unicode(UTF-8)"

-Mozilla Thunderbird:
-Click on Inbox.
-Select "View->Character Encoding", select "Unicode(UTF-8)"

-Gmail:
-No setting necessary, it just works.

 For more help...
 [See the official FAQ at FastSecureContactForm.com](http://www.fastsecurecontactform.com/faq-wordpress-version)

 = What is the "Schedule an appointment" button on my contact form? =